Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Results

-Balancing data improves also T5 model, although the increase in performance is just 2\% (F1-score increase from 0.86 to 0.88 after five epoch).
-However, certain relationship types in unbalanced dataset had large gap between precision and recall (e.g. \textit{"No Explicit relationship"} in unbalanced had P=0.88, R=0.26), while in balanced dataset precision and recall were closer (for same class P=0.88, R=0.72).
+Balancing data improves all transformer models, although the increase in performance is just 1-2\% (F1-score increase from 0.86 to 0.88 after five epochs on the T5 model, or 0.89-0.91 in DistilBERT).
+However, certain relationship types in the unbalanced dataset had a large gap between precision and recall (e.g. \textit{"No Explicit relationship"} in unbalanced had P=0.88, R=0.26), while in the balanced dataset precision and recall were closer (for the same class P=0.88, R=0.72).